 The Heart of Our Mission

-The board members, staff, and advisors of our organization represent a diverse background of individuals with one common interest: To preserve and protect our sacrament.
-Our concern is not only its central role in ceremony, but also its own place, purpose, and inherent right to grow upon this earth.
+The board members, co-founders, and advisors of our organization represent culturally diverse individuals whose common interest is: To preserve and protect the wild populations of peyote and its native habitat.
+Our concern to preserve its cultural and ceremonial role, and to acknowledge its right to exist and thrive as a species on the earth.
 Our common mission is for the future of the medicine itself and its native habitat.

 Because of time, resource, and policy constraints, we make it our priority to primarily serve established Native American Church chapters and their membership.
 However, in our educational mission, we are not motived to draw lines around the sacred peyote by division of social, religious, gender, political, or racial distinctions.
 This is to say that, just as the medicine welcomed our own sincere interest, we welcome yours.
 If you’re serious about learning more, assisting the program, or spreading the word of support, we invite you to contact us.